 - Morgan Lauer $250.00 Winner from Harbor Springs, MI.

 Chippewa Snow Chasers scholarship(s) are available for post-secondary study, such as junior colleges, 4-year colleges and universities, apprentice programs (such as beautician school, truck driving school, electrician training or auto technician).

 It must be a recognized program of study leading to a license or certificate.
 All applicants must be members or dependents of a member of the Chippewa Snow Chasers for one year prior to the date of the application.

 Any questions, call Ed Carlson at 906-437-5492.

 Along the Chippewa Snow Chaser Trails you will see small rectangular signs with two letters and four numbers on them.
 The two letters in our area are “FS”.
 In other areas you may see different letters such as “FR”, “GS”, “KL” or “LL”.
-If you have an accident on the trail and need emergency help the first thing the responders need to know is exactly where the victim is located.
+If you have an accident on the trail and need emergency help, the first thing the responders need to know, is exactly where the victim is located.
 Send someone in your party in each direction to find the nearest sign.
-You should encounter a sign within one mile in either direction.
+You should encounter a sign on the trail within one mile in either direction.
 Memorize the two letters and 4 numbers and give them to the 911 operator.
-These small signs if used as locators will tell the 911 operator where you are in the forest and the first responders will be able to get there quickly.
+These small signs, if used as locators, will tell the 911 operator exactly where the victim is located in the forest and the first responders will be able to get there quickly.
 Be sure to give the letters and numbers exactly as they appear on the nearest sign!
 Reversing a couple of numbers could send the first responders miles from where they are actually needed!